harshitsinghai77/fictional-octo-funicular/posts/side-projects-2023.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-Over the years, I have worked on a variety of personal projects in my free time, ranging from web apps to machine learning to Data Engineering to Web3.
+Over the years, I have worked on a variety of personal projects in my free time, ranging from web apps to machine learning to data engineering to web3.
 In this collection, you will find a selection of my most interesting and successful projects, each with its own unique challenges and accomplishments.
-I hope you enjoy exploring them as much as I enjoyed creating them!

 # Nemo